Row64/GPU-Script/Doc/FAQ.md

 * With graphics cards and graphics drivers that don't support Vulkan
 * With no graphics card

 The development is the open source Google project Swiftshader.
 SwiftShader is a high-performance CPU-based implementation of the Vulkan.
-It’s goal is to provide hardware independence for advanced 3D graphics.
+Its goal is to provide hardware independence for advanced 3D graphics.

 What's cool is that SwiftShader is optimized to turn Vulkan into smart, multi-threaded CPU calls and improves the performance of games or 3D content on low-end machines.